Best Places to Stay in Iceland for All Budgets

 Hotel Ranga is about 1 ½ hour from Reykjavik this is an option in Southern Iceland for those who are looking to spend more time in nature.

-If you’re visiting to stargaze, see the Northern lights or spend time doing outdoor activities this is the place for you.
+If you’re visiting to stargaze, see the Northern lights in December or spend time doing outdoor activities this is the place for you.
 With the best of both worlds, you have access to the beautiful outdoors without having to rough-it.

 Renowned for their stargazing they actually have a mini observatory on site!
 Only 150 meters from the hotel you can enjoy spectacular views from their telescopes.

 Hotel Budir in Ólafsvík

 This 5-star option lies about 2 ½ hours north of Reykjavik in the beautiful coastal countryside.
 All rooms have a lovely view of whether it’s of the ocean, mountains, glacier or lava field.

 Their 5-star restaurant is all locally sourced fresh foods and their rooms have a traditional style so you truly feel immersed in Icelandic culture.
 Enjoy your outdoor excursions and beautiful night skies without sacrificing any luxuries.

 They will assist you in booking excursions as well as provide a wake-up call during the night if the northern lights appear!

 Read more: Looking for Iceland itineraries?
 Here is an Iceland itinerary with many great tips.

 The most lux option for staying in Reykjavik!
 Known to house celebrities on vacation and have some of the best views from their high levels rooms this is the perfect option if you like to stay in luxury on your travels.